gkjohnson/threejs-sandbox/screenSpaceReflectionsPass/README.md

 - Provide a minimum thickness for potentially thin objects?
 - Investigate how incidence angle should play a role
 - Optionally fall back to environment map
+- Convert the sample radius for glossy sampling from world space to clip coordinates

 ## Fixes